Do you know what is Brand Equity? This is definitely what every brand that wants to grow on top of any market needs to seek.

-I believe that most of you have heard about Rolex, so I will not do you the insult to teach you the full story of Rolex during the last 100 years, but yet, here are some famous moment in Rolex’s history:
+I believe that most of you have heard about Rolex, so I will not do you the insult to teach you the full story of Rolex during the last 100 years, but yet, here is some famous moment in Rolex’s history:

 In 1926, Rolex developed the “Oyster”, the first waterproof wristwatch in the world.

-In 1931, Rolex will change the face of the watch industry by creating the Perpetual Movement, a mechanism that doesn’t need to be manually rewind every day.
+In 1931, Rolex will change the face of the watch industry by creating the Perpetual Movement, a mechanism that doesn’t need to be manually rewound every day.
 Here, a little balance inside the mechanism uses the motion of the wearer’s wrist to create energy.

 A type of mechanism that you still see, nowadays, in automatic watches.

-Even better, Rolex is synonym to exploits!
+Even better, Rolex is a synonym for exploits!

 In 1927, Mercedes Gleitze crossed the English Channel with her Rolex Oyster.
 The cross took 10 hours and the watch remained in perfect working condition.

 In 1953, a new exploit for Rolex, their iconic Oyster Perpetual Explorer accompanied the British climber Edmund Hillary to the summit of Everest, the highest mountain in the world!